bioimage-io/spec-bioimage-io/README.md

 Can contain the key `kwargs`: instantiation of keyword arguments for this transformation.

-### `training`
-Specification of training process used to obtain the model weights.
-Must contain the following keys:
-- `source`: Implementation of the training process.
-Can either be a relative file and
-- `kwargs`: Keyword arguments for the training implementation, that are not part of `setup`.
-- `setup`: The training set-up that is instantiated by the training function.
-It must contain the keys listed belows (for which we will provide parser functions.)
-It can consist additional keys, which needs to be parsed separately and may be used to extend the core library.
-    - `weights`: pretrained weights loaded before training starts, must be a key specified in the root node `weights`.
-    - `reader`: specification of a [reader config](#reader-specification).
-    - `sampler`: specification of a [sampler config](#sampler-specification).
-    - `preprocess`: list of [transformation entries](#transformation-entry) that are applied before tensors are fed to the model.
-    - `loss`: transformations that are applied to model outputs and loss.  list of [transformation entries](#transformation-entries).
-Last entry must be the actual loss.
-    - `optimizer`: optimizer used in training.
-For now, we have no specification for this, but just use the framework specific implementation directly.
-We may want to change this.
-      - `source`: Implementation of the optimizer.
-As usual, either relative path or importable from dependencies.
-      - `kwargs`: keyword arguments for the optimizer

 ### `config`
 A custom configuration field that can contain any other keys which are not defined above.
 It can be very specifc to a framework or specific tool.
 To avoid conflicted defintions, it is recommended to wrap configuration into a sub-field named with the specific framework or tool name.